derweisskrag/ComputerHardwareColleg/README.md

 2. **Databases**,
 3. **Daemons**,
 4. **Programming languages:** Please, look at the Python directory and enjoy my articles,
 5. **Some algorithms:** Sorting, traversing, leetcode problems, etc.

+Please, notice that my daemon paper uses Rust, C++, JS, and Python, but I do not teach those languages; yet, explain some concepts in the Python directory and try to write as clear and readable code as possible.

 ## Useful information: